bbauska/JS-svg/README.md

 In the following code, we're calling the first shape of our array and assigning it an id of cssShape.
 This will enable us to easily target the element later.
-We then set up a \@keyframes rule called scaleRotate that rotates its target a full 360 degrees, while simultaneously scaling it down along its x axis and up along its y axis (creating a stretching effect) before returning it to its original dimensions.
+We then set up a &commat;keyframes rule called scaleRotate that rotates its target a full 360 degrees, while simultaneously scaling it down along its x axis and up along its y axis (creating a stretching effect) before returning it to its original dimensions.
 And finally we